TheCandidStartup/TheCandidStartup.github.io/_drafts/normalized-relational-database-grid-view.md

 In contrast, a surrogate key is entirely independent of the data being modelled.
 You need an extra column to store a surrogate key but in exchange you know that changes in business rules won't have any impact.

 Once you've decided to use a surrogate key, you need to decide what data type to use for the key.
-There are three choices: integer (32 bits), bigint (64 bits), or uuid (128 bits).
+There are three commmon choices: integer (32 bits), bigint (64 bits), or uuid (128 bits).
 With integer and bigint keys, the database system allocates a key for newly created data, usually [using a sequence counter](https://www.postgresqltutorial.com/postgresql-tutorial/postgresql-identity-column/).

 You may be tempted to start off with an integer key.
 Two thousand million rows seems like plenty.
 You can always change it later if your application is a massive success and you start to run out of ids.